Common College Interview Questions and How to Answer Them

 2. What Do You Expect to Be Doing X Years From Now?

-This question asks you to share your ambitions after graduating.
-The interviewer wants to know how you will use what you learned in their institution in the real world.
+What they want to know: Your interviewer wants to know your ambitions after graduating and how you will use what you learned in their institution in the real world.
 There is a good chance that you might not know exactly what you will be doing years after graduation.
 However, even a basic outline of goals is an acceptable answer.

 If You Know What You Want To Do

-Why we like it: It tells the interviewer that you are interested in continuing your education and show you want to prepare before jumpstarting your career.
+Why we like it: It tells the interviewer that you are interested in continuing your education and shows you want to prepare before jumpstarting your career.

 If You Don’t Know What You Want To Do